Located in the north of England, York is a small and beautiful city with a lot to offer students who want to study English in the UK.

 We understand that safety is important to our students, especially if they’re visiting a foreign country for the first time.
 Well, North Yorkshire is consistently found to be one of the safest parts of the UK due to its friendly people and low crime rate.
 In fact, a recent study found that York has the UK’s best community spirit.
 So if safety is an important part of your and your students’ decision-making processes when choosing a city to visit in the UK, you can’t go wrong with choosing York.

 4. It’s easy to get to

 It’s true that unlike London, Edinburgh or Manchester, we don’t have our own airport.
 But with both Manchester, Edinburgh and London less than two hours away by train, York has never been easier to visit.

 What’s more, because York is such a small city, it’s very easy to get around.
 So book that train ticket, sit back and enjoy watching the beautiful British countryside pass you by on your way to visiting us!

 Are you a fan of chocolate?
 What about shopping?
 Or theatre?
 York is home to over 2,000 shops, the world-famous Betty’s Tea Rooms, a number of very popular museums including the JORVIK Viking Centre and the National Railway Museum, and of course, The Chocolate Story, a museum dedicated to the history of chocolate in York.
 If you’re really lucky, and the wind is blowing in the right direction, you might even be able to smell chocolate in the air from York’s nearby chocolate factories!

 6. It’s haunted

-We think that that’s more than enough to convince you to visit York.
+We think that that’s more than enough to convince you to take English courses in York.
 But there’s one more… Reason number seven of course is that it’s home to York Associates and our range of professional language and soft skills training courses!
 Are you interested in coming to York, or even sending your students here?
 Find out more about what York Associates offers here.